koenrane/KR-new-site/content/welcome-to-the-pond.md

 >
 > It is not the critic who counts; not the man who points out how the strong man stumbles, or where the doer of deeds could have done them better.
 The credit belongs to the man who is actually in the arena, whose face is marred by dust and sweat and blood; who strives valiantly; who errs, who comes short again and again, because there is no effort without error and shortcoming; but who does actually strive to do the deeds; who knows great enthusiasms, the great devotions; who spends himself in a worthy cause; who at the best knows in the end the triumph of high achievement, and who at the worst, if he fails, at least fails while daring greatly, so that his place shall never be with those cold and timid souls who neither know victory nor defeat.

 I hope to speak loudly and carry a small ego.
-I want to enjoy my wins and honorably acknowledge my failures and mis-predictions.
+I want to enjoy my wins and honorably acknowledge my mis-predictions.

 ## Bounty for bad analogies I've made since 2022
-Analogies can be useful or they can be deadly.
-For an analogy to be appropriate, it has to highlight how two analogous situations _share the relevant mechanisms._ For example, an [analog computer](https://en.wikipedia.org/wiki/Analog_computer) obeys the same differential equations as certain harmonic oscillators, and so by "reasoning" using the "analogy" of an electrical circuit with such-and-such voltages and resistances, we can accurately predict systems of pendulums:
+Analogies can be useful; analogies can be deadly.
+For an analogy to be appropriate, it has to highlight how two analogous situations _share the relevant mechanisms._ For example, an [analog computer](https://en.wikipedia.org/wiki/Analog_computer) obeys the same differential equations as certain harmonic oscillators, and so by "reasoning" using the "analogy" of an electrical circuit with such-and-such voltages and resistances, we can accurately predict physical systems of pendulums and springs:
  ![](computer-analogy.png)

  However, in AI alignment, folks seem to be less careful.
 Does "evolution" "finding" the human genome tell us anything about the difficulty of "inner alignment" in "selection processes"?
 What are the proposed mechanisms?
 I think that I am more careful - and that I have been for a while.